peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 The Status Assertion Error MUST NOT be presented or provided to a Verifier, the only audience of the Status Assertion Error is the Holder of the Credential that has requested the Status Assertion.
-Therefore, the Status Assertion Error MUST NOT contain the parameter `aud`.
+Therefore, it is not necessary that the Status Assertion Error contains the parameter `aud` within its payload.

 Below a non-normative example of a Status Assertion Error object in JWT format, with the headers and payload represented in JSON and without applying the signature.